biogo/hts/paper/examples/flagstat/README.md

 ========

 This example replicates the output of [samtools](https://samtools.github.io) flagstat command.
-With a single core, the program is significantly slower, but the Go program comparable performance with 4 cores and surpassing the C implementation with 8.
+Core-for-core the C implementation outperforms the Go implementation.

 On an example BAM file the output of samtools (1.3.2-199-gec1d68e/htslib 1.3.2-199-gec1d68e) is:
 ```